People's Consultative Assembly: 1983 General Session

 The 1983 General Session passed resolutions on the holding of a referendum, as well giving Suharto the title of "Father of Development".
 He was elected to a fourth term, with Umar Wirahadikusumah as vice president.

 1988 General Session

 The 1988 General Session was marked by a reorganization of the MPR and the return of the sectoral representatives which formed the Groups Faction.
 Members of this faction, drawn from all walks of life and integrated into the factions of Golkar, PPP, and PDI deputies in the assembly, as well as the regional deputies, were presidential appointees from civil society organizations and representatives of industries.

-This General Session was also noted for the furor over the nomination of Sudharmono as vice president, which resulted in Brigadier General Ibrahim Saleh interrupting the General Session and PPP's Jailani Naro nominating himself as vice president before he was convinced to withdraw by Suharto.
+This General Session was also noted for the furor over the nomination of Sudharmono as vice president, which resulted in Brigadier General Ibrahim Saleh interrupting the General Session and PPP's Jailani Naro nominating himself as vice president before he was convinced to withdraw by Suharto - it was the first vice presidential election held with two candidates.
 The latter was elected to a fifth term as president with Sudharmono elected as vice president.